DryDish/service-tests/readme.md

 ### Tasks

 #### Done
-* Nothing quite yet
+* Node 'user' service to use a real DB

 #### Missing
-* Node 'user' service to use a real DB
 * Containerized environment
 * Most things